ireneorichie/docs/serving/installing-logging-metrics-traces.md

   CTRL+C to exit watch.

-## Uninstalling all the monitoring components
+## Uninstalling all monitoring components

-To uninstall a logging plugin, run:
+To remove all of the monitoring components from your Knative Serving installation logging plugin, run:

 ```shell
 kubectl delete -f <the-fluentd-config-for-daemonset> \